stackitcloud/stackit-cli/docs/stackit_beta_server_service-account_list.md

   List all attached service accounts for a server with ID "xxx"
   $ stackit beta server service-account list --server-id xxx

+  List up to 10 attached service accounts for a server with ID "xxx"
+  $ stackit beta server service-account list --server-id xxx --limit 10

   List all attached service accounts for a server with ID "xxx" in JSON format
   $ stackit beta server service-account list --server-id xxx --output-format json
 ```